MonaTem/Exploration-tree-for-what-happens-when-I-type-google/root/request/port/README.md

 - browser gets the port from the URL
-- if omited, defaults to 80 for http and 443 for https.
+- if omitted, defaults to 80 for http and 443 for https.